ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 === "Internal ExpressLRS Modules"

-    1. Press the MDL Key.
+    1. Press the ++"MDL"++ Key.
-        - Older Radios or those with only a Menu key will need to long-press the Menu key to access the Model Menu.
+        - Older Radios or those with only one Menu Key will need to short-press the ++context-menu++ Key to access the Model Menu.
         - Consult your Radio User's Manual on how to get to the Model Menu.
-    2. Press the Page key until you reach the Model Setup Page.
+    2. Press the ++"PAGE"++ Key until you reach the Model Setup Page.
 On Colored Screen Radios, this should not be needed.
     3. Scroll down until you reach the Internal RF settings.
-    4. Set the Mode to CRSF.
+    4. Set the Mode to `CRSF`.
     5. (Optional) Set the Receiver ID to a Unique Number.
     6. Scroll down until you reach the External RF settings.
 Set this to Off.
-    7. Press the RTN Key or Exit the Model Menu
+    7. Press the ++"RTN"++ Key or Exit the Model Menu

     ??? info "No CRSF Mode Option?"
         If for some reason, you cannot find the CRSF Protocol under the Internal RF Modes, set the `Internal Module Type` to CRSF via your Radio's `System Menu -> Hardware` page.

-        1. Press the SYS Key.
+        1. Press the ++"SYS"++ Key.
-            - Radios without a dedicated SYS key will need to long-press the Menu key to access the System Menu.
+            - Radios without a dedicated ++"SYS"++ Key will need to long-press the ++context-menu++ Key to access the System Menu.
             - Consult your Radio User's Manual on how to get to the System Menu.
-        2. Press the Page Key until you get to the Hardware page.
+        2. Press the ++"PAGE"++ Key until you get to the Hardware page.
         3. Scroll down until you reach the Internal RF settings.
-        4. Set the Type to CRSF.
+        4. Set the Type to `CRSF`.
             - You can also set the Baudrate at this point.
-        5. Press the RTN key or Exit the Hardware Menu, and go back into setting your Internal RF module.
+        5. Press the ++"RTN"++ Key or Exit the Hardware Menu, and go back into setting your Internal RF module.

     <figure markdown>
     ![InternalRF BW](../../assets/images/txprep-bw-internalRF.jpg)